isaiahasanchez/react-progress-app-frontend/README.md

 ## Features

 - **User Authentication**: Users can register, log in, and log out.
-- **Post Management**: Users can view all exercises, update their own exercises, and delete them.
+- **Exercise Management**: Users can view all exercises, update their own exercises, and delete them.
 - **Responsive Design**: Built with a mobile-first approach, ensuring usability on all devices.

 ## Tech Stack